Protect Yourself Against COVID with Exercise

 Nervous System

-Exerkines enhance the growth and development of brain tissue and improve memory and cognition protecting agains the neurologic consequences of COVID 19 Â and long COVID.
+Exerkines enhance the growth and development of brain tissue and improve memory and cognition protecting against the neurologic consequences of COVID-19 Â and long COVID.
 Neurologic consequences of COVID 19 include:

 - headaches